SX-Aurora/py-veosinfo/README.md

 ```

 Building inside a virtualenv is easy, but it is recommended to build RPMs
-from the srouce RPM outside the virtualenv, in order to get the paths right.
+from the source RPM outside the virtualenv, in order to get the paths right.

 ## Usage

-In your python program import the `veosinfo` python module.
+In your python program import the `veosinfo` python module, for example by doing:
 ```
 from veosinfo import *
 ```

 Call the veosinfo functions.

-The semantics was pythonified somewhat, we're not just calling
+The semantics and results were pythonified somewhat, we're not just
-certain C library functions, but transform return structure data
+calling certain C library functions, but transform return structure
-into dicts, etc.
+data into dicts, etc.

 ## Functions (from libveosinfo)